HorizenOfficial/horizen-academy-v2/docs/layer-2.md

 L2 networks rely on the underlying L1 for security, meaning that all transactions that occur on the L2 network must eventually settle on the larger, more decentralized L1.

-### What are Roll Ups?
+### What are Rollups?

 A rollup is a technique used to transfer value between L2 networks and the Ethereum mainnet.
 With rollups, transactions from layer 2 networks are periodically batched together and transmitted back to the base layer 1 network, where they are validated by the layer 1 node as a single transaction.

-**Optimistic** and **ZK** Rollups are 2 variations of the rollup technique that each take a different approach to securely and accurately submitting state data from the L2 to the L1 without the need for the L1 to validate every single L2 transaction.
+**Optimistic** and **zk**-Rollups are 2 variations of the rollup technique that each take a different approach to securely and accurately submitting state data from the L2 to the L1 without the need for the L1 to validate every single L2 transaction.

 ### What are the Most Popular Layer 2 Networks?